Orig Williams: British Wrestling Federation

 Williams was an avid promoter of wrestling bouts and appropriated the name 'British Wrestling Federation' (previously used in the 1960s by a group of promoters led by Paul Lincoln), under which his shows were sometimes held.
 He also appeared in many of his own bills, stating "No point in wasting money for another wrestler".
 Despite his hard-man image, Williams was a popular member of the wrestling community, and went on to promote several wrestlers including Adrian Street, "Mighty" John Quinn, Tony St Clair, Mark Rocco and Johnny Saint.

 In the 1980s, as a popular showman and a natural Welsh speaker, Williams was offered the job of presenting S4C's wrestling show, Reslo.
 He continued to compete in the ring on the show albeit as a blue eye.
 Although ITV had shown wrestling on British television since the 1950s, Williams brought different forms of matches to Welsh audiences, including cage fights, chain matches and pole matches, as well female wrestling.
 None of these had been done on ITV.
+Williams also provided an English commentary option in 1991-1992 for Eurosport's New Catch wrestling show filmed in France (a rerun of a first season previously screened on France's TF1 plus a new second season).

 In 1990, he also appeared on S4C in an episode of the Welsh-language soap opera Pobol y Cwm, as El Bandito.
 In the episode he came to the valley for a wrestling match with Giant Haystacks, who also played himself.
 Williams set up a training gym at his house, and many female wrestlers graduated from his 'Garage' training facility including Tina Starr, Rusty Blair, Carla Sanchez and Bella Ogunlana.